 - salt and pepper to taste

 - Place the prepared pumpkin or squash in a roasting tin.
-Add 2 tbsp of the oil, sugar and cinnamon.
+Add 2 tablespoons of the oil, the sugar and the cinnamon.
 Mix well and roast for 40 minutes or until cooked through, stirring half way.

-- Heat the remaining oil in a medium pan.
+- Heat the remaining tablespoon of oil in a medium pan.

 - Cook the onion over a medium heat, stirring often, until soft.

-- Add the garlic and ginger and cook for a minute before adding all the spices.
+- Add the garlic and ginger and cook for a minute before adding a teaspoon each of turmeric, chilli flakes (or to taste) and ground coriander, and two teaspoons of ground cumin.
 Stir well and heat through for a further minute.

-- Add the tomato puree and the tin of tomatoes, stir and cook for 5-10 minutes.
+- Add a tablespoon of tomato purée and a tin of tomatoes, stir and cook for 5-10 minutes.

-- Add the pumpkin when cooked, mix well and season with salt and pepper.
+- Add the pumpkin when cooked, mix well and season to taste with salt and pepper.